Pilates For Runners: Try These 6 Exercises For A Stronger Core

 4. Inhale, drawing the raised leg across your body toward the opposite shoulder, keeping the knee straight.

-5. Exhale, bringing the leg down towards the floor, out to the side, and back up to starting position, tracing a big circle in the air without moving your pelvis or lower back.
+5. Exhale, bringing the leg down towards the floor, out to the side, and back up to your starting position, tracing a big circle in the air without moving your pelvis or lower back.

 6. Draw five big circles in each direction with the leg and then switch legs.